MostafaAhmedZaki/Driver-Behaviour-Monitoring/README.md

 # Driver-Behaviour-Monitoring

-## Tensorflow Object Detection Walkthrough
-<p>This repo includes the source code of a Driver Behaviour Monitoring System
+<p>This repo includes the source code of a Driver Behaviour Monitoring System.
+In order to determine whether or not the user is registered in a database, the system uses face recognition.
+Drowsiness detection model launches immediately if the user is authenticated.
+Then, to keep the driver focused on the road, we have seatbelt and distraction detection.
+All logs are saved in Firebase database

 ## Steps
 <br/>